|Izzy 58a07399d2||2 months ago|

 The task I wrote Adebar for is to be able to quickly backup a device, and restore the backup again – e.g. when I need to factory-reset a device.
-That includes the case where I have to send a device to be serviced, and need to use a different device meanwhile: that would rule out a “complete restore” due to the side-effects system-apps might cause, especially when the second device is from a completely different manufacturer, and/or runs a different version of Android or even a completely different ROM.
-That’s one of the reasons why Adebar creates one backup file per app (instead of one huge
+That includes the case where I have to send a device to be serviced, and need to use a different device meanwhile – which would rule out a “complete restore” due to the side-effects system-apps might cause, especially when the second device is from a completely different manufacturer, and/or runs a different version of Android or even a completely different ROM.
+That’s one of the reasons why the scripts generated by Adebar create one backup file per app (instead of one huge

 backup.ab holding them all) – while the other is to be able to select what to restore in general.

 As a side-effect, Adebar generates a „report“ (or „short documentation“) on the device – including general device information (like model, Android version, device features, device status, configured accounts) as well as some details on installed apps (install source/date, last update, version, etc.).